lelebus/wcms-onboarding/README.md

 ### v2-cleaned.csv
 This is the file that will be given as input to the matching algorithm, so it must have a standard format.

- - Create a notebook in the onboarding folder, and name it `v1-to-v2.ipynb`.
+1. Create a notebook in the onboarding folder, and name it `v1-to-v2.ipynb`.
 The final output of this notebook should be `v2-cleaned.csv`.
-   - Only a single file `v2-cleaned.csv` must exist.
+  - For faster development, use the the template file in the `/resources` folder.

- - Perform all the necessary preprocessing in this notebook.
+2. Perform all the necessary preprocessing in this notebook.
    - More details about the necessary fields in the [Appendix](#appendix).
    - You can use the class `VColumns` in the `utils` module to get the necessary columns.

- - Commit and push to remote:
+3. Commit and push to remote:

 ```bash
 git add onboardings/<CLIENT_NAME>/v2-cleaned.csv